paranoidplastictree/hangman/README.md

 # Hangman

-Hangman is an online game based on the word-game typically played with paper/pencil.
+Hangman is a [github-page] web-based game based on the word-game typically played with paper/pencil.
 Here's the gist of the game, in case you've been living under a rock somewhere:

   - Goal is to guess the word before full stick figure is drawn
   - CPU selects a random word (3-6 characters in length)